 Supta Vajrasana Benefits

-By the practice of this pose, One reaps all the benefits of Vajrasana and also benefits specific to this pose.
-Let us have a look at the important benefits.
+By regular practice, one reaps two-fold benefits.
+One is the benefits of practicing Thunderbolt Pose.
+The second one is the benefits specific to this pose.
+Let us have a look at the key benefits.